odeter/blockchain_project/README.md

 Most material used for this project was found at:
 - https://github.com/jashmenn/bitcoin-reading-list#content

-Wonderfull collection of reading material stuck together by @jashmenn.
+Wonderfull collection of reading material stuck together by [Nate Murray](https://github.com/jashmenn).